First Alert Weather Days Saturday and Sunday as Ian brings rain

 Moderate to heavy rain will be possible Saturday and Sunday.

-Wind right now do not look overly impressive by the time Ian arrives near Virginia, but there could still be a gusty onshore breeze for our bay counties and some minor coastal flooding.
+Check out how to use the NBC12 First Alert Weather app (note: this was recorded in early September):

-Now is a great time to download the NBC12 First Alert Weather app for updates!
+Our app is available in the Apple Store and on Google Play.

 Copyright 2022 WWBT.
 All rights reserved.